Where do you even begin to look for a job as a Certified Personal Trainer (CPT)?

 This is a common question when first starting out as a newly minted CPT.
 The good news is that there are more employment options available than you might think at first glance.
 The challenging part is deciding which one(s) are right for you.
 While this can be a daunting task, remember that if you land at a setting or employer that isn’t as fulfilling as it should be, there are always multiple employers to consider.

 This article will provide a list of factors that goes into choosing the perfect setting for you and common environments that personal trainers can thrive in.
 We’ll start with important considerations and some questions as thought-starters.
+And if you are still in the process of becoming a PT, NASM has great personal trainer payment plans available.

 Some important factors to consider: